how i knew i had cervical cancer Unveiling My Shocking Journey

 Early Sexual Activity

 Initiating sexual activity at an early age is another factor linked to an increased risk of cervical cancer.
-This may be due to the more prolonged exposure to HPV and the potential for the virus to persist over time.
+This may be because of the more prolonged exposure to HPV and the potential for the virus to persist over time.

 Smoking